Siddharthgolecha/Udacity-Capstone-Project/CarND-Capstone/README.md

 ### Throttle
 Throttle is controlled by a speed control algorithm ([An Intelligent Vehicle Based on an Improved PID Speed Control Algorithm for
 Driving Trend Graphs ](http://ijssst.info/Vol-17/No-30/paper19.pdf)  passing in the square difference between the proposed velocity (`linear_vel`) and the current velocity (`current_vel`) divided by 2 times the distance of 30 meters.
 The positive value that returns this algorithm are the throttle values of the car.
-We smooth the final values of throttle implementing these lines of code:
+I smooth the final values of throttle implementing these lines of code:
 ```
 if (throttle > 0.05) and (throttle - self.last_throttle) > 0.005:
   throttle = max((self.last_throttle + 0.0025), 0.005)